marioy47/blog-site/posts/js-functional-programming-concepts/index.md

 A pure function is a function that

 - Takes at least 1 argument and always return something: A value or another function.
-- The return a values are obtained by computing the input values and not by external events or `static` variables.
+- The returned values are obtained by computing the input values and not by external events or `static` variables.
 - They do not use (for reading or writing) global variables or global states.
 - The input values are not changed (when passing by reference for instance)